QuantEcon/lecture-source-jl/rst_files/dyn_stack.rst

         @test y1[3] ≈ 21.829608211752173
     end

-.. [#f12] For another application of the techniques in this lecture and how they related to the method recommended by :cite:`KydlandPrescott1980`, please see :doc:`this lecture <hist_dep_policies>` .
+.. [#f12] For another application of the techniques in this lecture and how they related to the method recommended by :cite:`KydlandPrescott1980`.

 ..
 TODO: Is the reference to KydlandPrescott to the correct paper?
 When I think Kydland Prescott 1980, this is the paper I think of.
 Does Evans Sargent refer to your paper with David Evans on History Dependent Public Policy?
 I couldn't find the journal or other information on this paper.